SullysMustyRuby/BeamDemo/README.md

 - Create a new module using a `Table` and `Store`
 - Create more complex queries using the ActiveMemory Key Value syntax
 - Create more complex queries using the ActiveMemory [match](https://hexdocs.pm/active_memory/ActiveMemory.Query.html#module-the-match-query-syntax) syntax
+- Change the `hero_css` setting from: `green-phx-hero` to: `purple-phx-hero` as a simple example of updating an application setting while the application is running.